Italian Studies alumni have diverse career paths. Find out more about them here.

-Italy's economy is changing: state-owned companies are becoming privatized, opening up the Italian market to American companies and professionals in aerospace, transportation, insurance, finance, shipping, telecommunications and other commerce.
+Italy's economy is changing - state-owned companies are becoming privatized, which opens the Italian market to American companies and professionals in aerospace, transportation, insurance, finance, shipping, telecommunications and other commerce.

-With the Italian market opening, American companies alike AT&T and IBM will establish ties with Italian companies in the areas of Cable TV, international cellular telephone systems, the Internet and more, and need employees who speak Italian and English.
-American companies expanding in Italy have a great demand for software designers, systems engineers, technical support, marketers and managers who speak Italian and English.
+American companies like AT&T and IBM can establish ties with Italian companies in the areas of cable television, international cellular telephone systems, the Internet and more.
+American companies expanding in Italy have a great demand for software designers, systems engineers, technical support, marketers and managers who speak both Italian and English.

 Italy is a world leader in many fields.
 Knowing Italian is a great benefit for those pursuing those fields, including: